 5 Tips for Creating Your Own Team Video

-1. Involve your team in the process – and actually listen to them.
+1. Involve your team throughout the process.

 The goal of your team video is to showcase the personality of your business, so don’t leave the creative decisions to just your executives or marketing department.
+You might even be surprised at the creative talent you uncover in your employees!

 Take the time to listen to everyone’s ideas and come to consensus.
 Not only will this result in a better video, but it’s a fun team building exercise, as well.